rtreharne/codeforlife/README.md

 # Code for Life

-This project aims to introduce first year students in Biological Sciences at the University of Liverpool to statistics via three key tools.
+This project aims to introduce first year Life Science students at the University of Liverpool to statistics via three key tools (Google Sheets, R and Python) and using a hands on, pragmatic approach.

-  + Google Sheets
-  + R
-  + Python

 ## Contents

   + Descriptive Statistics
-    - Central tendancies
-    - Descrete data
-    - Continous data
+    - Nominal data
-      + Ordinal data
+    - Ordinal data
-      + Categorical data
   + Inferential Statistics
     - Regression
     - Sampling